peteroupc/peteroupc.github.io/randomfunc.md

     especially within a single query.

 Readers aware of how these environments can support those uniform random number methods should send me a comment.

+Moreover, in functional programming languages such as Haskell, it may be important to separate code that directly uses RNGs from other code, usually by rewriting certain functions to take one or more pregenerated random numbers rather than directly calling `RNDINT`, `RNDNUMRANGE`, or another random number generation method presented earlier in this document.

 <a id=Randomization_Techniques></a>
 ## Randomization Techniques